5 February 2019

 Smoking leads to numerous health complications and puts a massive strain on your heart.
 Smokers are twice as likely to suffer from a heart attack than non-smokers, but chances of this happening can be halved after just 12 months of quitting.
 If you need support to help you stop smoking, consult your GP or visit NHS Quit Smoking for advice.

-It is believed that 7 million people in the UK are living with high blood pressure but only half of them know about it.
-High blood pressure carries no recognisable symptoms so the only way to detect it is by having it checked and monitored regularly.
+In 2015, it was reported that 13.5 million adults in England were living with high blood pressure, but we know also that about half of those with high blood pressure either haven’t been diagnosed or aren’t on treatment.
+High blood pressure carries no definitively recognisable symptoms so the best way to detect it is by having it checked and monitored regularly.

-High blood pressure can lead to cardiac arrest, stroke and coronary heart disease.
+High blood pressure can lead to a heart attack, stroke and coronary heart disease.
 It’s largely preventable and can be monitored easily at home with a blood pressure monitor.

 We all know our weight and height, why not our blood pressure?